exporl/apex-documentation/development/android-build-and-install-instructions.md

 -------

-To publish the apk to the fdroid repo, simply copy it to the repository folder and call the deploy script, see the [Apex release guide](apex-release-guide.md#releasing-binaries-android) for more information.
+To publish the apk to the fdroid repo, simply copy it to the repository folder and call the deploy script, see the [release guide](apex-release-guide.md#releasing-binaries-android) for more information.